atingupta2005/kubernetes-java-projects/README.md

 kubectl get all
-kubectl delete all -l app=hello-world-rest-api kubectl delete horizontalpodautoscaler.autoscaling/hello-world-rest-api kubectl apply -f deployment-02-using-replica-set.yaml # It’s in fact Replicaset definition only watch -n 0.1 curl http://52.191.33.131:8080/hello-world kubectl get all  #We don't see the deployment
+kubectl delete all -l app=hello-world-rest-api kubectl delete horizontalpodautoscaler.autoscaling/hello-world-rest-api

+# It’s in fact Replicaset definition only.
+Check the kind property
+vim deployment-02-using-replica-set.yaml

+kubectl apply -f deployment-02-using-replica-set.yaml

+watch -n 0.1 curl http://52.191.33.131:8080/hello-world

+#We don't see the deployment
+kubectl get all

 #If we change the image tag/name then below command will do no impact:
 vim deployment-02-using-replica-set.yaml
 kubectl get all
-kubectl apply -f deployment-02-using-replica-set.yaml kubectl get all   #We don't see the deployment kubectl get pods #We will not see any new pods as Replicaset only cares for maintaining number of replicas as needed
+kubectl apply -f deployment-02-using-replica-set.yaml kubectl get all   #We don't see the deployment

+#We will not see any new pods as Replicaset only cares for maintaining number of replicas as needed
+kubectl get pods

-#Really update the revision:
+#Now update the revision by deleting the pod:
 kubectl delete pod <>

-kubectl get pods    # New pod with new version if now created
+# New pod with new version if now created
+kubectl get pods
+kubectl get service
 #Watch the curl output and notice that version is coming different as only 1 pod is updated with new image
+watch http:<ip>:8080

 kubectl delete pod <>  # Delete another older pod also kubectl get pods    #Both the pods are now having latest release